happydpc/Equinox/README.md

 ## Video demonstrations
 Here's a 5 minutes [screencast](https://youtu.be/k49bgTfAgVU) demonstrating some of the analysis and data visualization capabilities of Equinox.
 3D data visualizations are demonstrated in this short [video](https://youtu.be/RM_ofreMsaQ).

+### Multi-threading in Equinox
+Equinox is a highly multi-threaded application.
+All features of the application are performed by background tasks running in thread pools.
+In addition to multi-threading, it also supports peer-to-peer task sharing among Equinox clients.